phaubertin/jinue/doc/syscalls/start-thread.md

 ## Description

-Set the entry point and stack address on a non-running thread specified by a descriptor number and then start the thread.
+Set the entry point and stack address of a non-running thread specified by a descriptor number and then start the thread.

 For this operation to succeed, the thread descriptor must have the